tsileo/camlipy/README.rst

 TODO
 ====

-- Better integrity check ?s
-- A better put_blobs that raises Exception
-- A put_blob helper
 - Add support for the search API
 - Handle symlink/hard link (inode)
 - Handle multi-claim in ``Claim``
 - Check out Keep schema
 - Create a C extension for the rolling checksum part.
+- A read-only FUSE support?

 Getting Started
 ===============